noisefloors/www/content/blog/2020/dark-mode/index.md

 draft = false
 illustrationDescription = "From the top, a dimly-lit escalator bathed in a red hue from reflected neon lights.
-Image courtesy of Scott Stefan on Unsplash." layout = "post" title = "Dark Mode: The Complete Guide" summary = "It's easy on the eyes and sometimes, even on your battery.
+Image courtesy of Scott Stefan on Unsplash." layout = "post" title = "Dark Mode on the Web: A Complete Guide" summary = "It's easy on the eyes and sometimes, even on your battery.
 So how do you turn off the lights?"
 +++